 This is one of the best Moroccan foods that exist – and of course it would be because essentially it’s fried dough.
 They are so good fresh and hot with honey on top.
+In another variation they’re stuffed with spices and fat and cooked making something akin to a pizza or Indian paratha.
 I have recently learned to make these exactly as my mother and sister in laws would do so and have taken to making a batch every other weekend for the freezer.

 - 3½ cups flour (340 g)